arun73/realhack-web-server/README.md

-This web app was used during Realhack 2015 - Housing.com hackthon
+This web app was used during Realhack 2015 - Housing.com hackathon